Large Format Wall Tile Installation in Warsaw

 Why is dual adhesive application necessary?

-Adhesive is applied to both the wall and the tile.
-This ensures 100% coverage.
-Without it, voids remain — the tile may fall off or crack when drilled.
+Adhesive goes on both the wall and the tile.
+That gives 100% coverage.
+Without it, voids stay underneath — and the tile can come loose or crack when drilled.

 Is seamless installation possible?

-Completely seamless — no. A minimum 1.5-2 mm joint is needed for thermal expansion.
-However, with large format and colour-matched grout the joints are virtually invisible.
+Completely seamless — no. A minimum 1.5-2 mm joint is required for thermal expansion.
+Still, with large format tiles and matching grout, the joints are almost invisible.

 How are cut-outs for sockets and mixers made?

 Round holes — with a diamond core bit.
 Rectangular openings — with a tile cutter or angle grinder and guide.
-Always with water cooling to prevent chipping.
+Always using water cooling to avoid chipping.

 How long does wall installation take?